About

 I’m a dad, husband, and someone who’s spent a lifetime exploring what it means to live well, move well, and keep learning, especially in midlife.

-My path here has been anything but linear.
-I’ve served in the Royal Navy, worked as a secondary school teacher, and for the past 25 years, I’ve run my own events business, creating and managing sports events that bring people together in the spirit of challenge and community.
+My path hasn’t been straightforward; I’ve served in the Royal Navy, worked as a secondary school teacher, and for the past 25 years I’ve run my own events business, creating and managing sports events that bring people together.

 Alongside that, I’m a physiotherapist and the founder of Nine Physio, where I help people move better, recover, and discover what their bodies are capable of.
-I’ve spent years guiding people through setbacks, injuries, and the everyday struggles that come with wanting to stay active and feel good while juggling the rest of life.
+Over the years I’ve guided hundreds of people through injuries, setbacks, and the everyday struggles of wanting to feel strong and stay active while juggling the rest of life.

-The Be Curious Project and my upcoming book, Be Curious, were born from this mix of professional experience and personal exploration.
-They’re designed to help you find your own small, curious steps, whether you want to improve your energy, build healthier habits, or simply discover what else might be possible.
+The Be Curious Project, and my book Be Curious, were born from this mix of personal exploration and professional experience.
+They’re designed to help you find your own small, curiosity led steps, whether that means building energy, healthier habits, or simply discovering what else might be possible.

 Because it’s never too late to get curious about what matters to you.